SMA's 2021 Annual Scientific Assembly

 All submissions must include an abstract of the presentation that will be reviewed by the Poster Program Committee for consideration.

-By submitting your abstract, you are agreeing to be available on the designated date and time to present the abstract if accepted for presentation as a poster abstract at the Southern Regional Assembly.
+By submitting your abstract, you are agreeing to register, and be available on the designated date and time to present the abstract and answer questions from our audience, if accepted for presentation.

 Submission or acceptance of an abstract does not register you or ensure hotel accommodations for the meeting.
 All presenting authors are required to register, pay the appropriate registration fee, and are responsible for arranging travel and hotel accommodations.
 SMA does not have funds to assist with these expenses.